Can Push The Envelope

 An example we often use is sporting goods companies that would certainly benefit from sending targeted emails to their database (for example, by gender or even by sport preference).
 In their game, they could include a progressive registration page.
 This might begin with gender or preferred sport and can progress to postal code or closest store.
 This ultimately will help the company better segment their list to send more personalized emails.

 3. Use gamification to boost engagement

 Smartly targeted emails equals more engagement.
 Marketers can determine the desired engagement — whether it’s a sale, moving through the funnel, or a follow on a new-to-them social channel.
 After this is decided, then a game can be designed that will help achieve your goal.

 For example, ALDI Denmark created an email campaign centered around a game concept called Spot The Difference.
 Players had to find five differences between two nearly identical photos.
 Its purpose was to engage their audience in a fun way, and it worked!
 ALDI Denmark saw an average of 90 seconds engagement.

 Marketers can use gamification as a tool to accomplish their KPIs.

 It pays to personalize

 Become a brand that your audience trusts and looks forward to hearing from; gamification can be a tool to accomplish this.
-It can be used throughout the customer lifecycle (we define this in four steps: awareness, activation, acquisition, and retention) to help refine your segmentation and personalization efforts.
+It can be used throughout the customer journey (we define this in four steps: awareness, activation, acquisition, and retention) to help refine your segmentation and personalization efforts.
 A good place to start is with the subject line: emails with personalized subjects are 26% more likely to be opened.
-That’s what really matters when it comes to getting a positive ROI from email marketing.
+That’s what really matters when it comes to email marketing.